bingeli1212/nitrile-preview/doc/DOC-diagram.md

     lego.show
     ```

-The lego-setup-operation expects four arguments, the first
+The lego.setup operation expects four arguments, the first
 two of which are the x/y origin of the x/y/z-plane of the
 Lego coordinates.
 The last two is the 'wx' and 'wy' length
 which is the extra space extended from beyond the edge the
 cube in the x/y directions.
 The default values for 'wx' is
 0.36 and the default value for 'wy' is 0.30.

-The lego-size-operation would set the size of the stacking.
+The lego.size operation would set the size of the stacking.
 It expectes three integers, each representing the number of
 maximum Lego pieces in these directions: x, y and z.
 The
 x-direction is the horizontal, the y-direction is the depth,